MJonesDev/CircularProgressBar/README.md

     }

 ````
-In your Java file, make sure to call animateBar(); to initialize the animation of the bar, and to find your progress bar by the ID
+In your Java file, make sure to call animateBar(); to initialize the animation of the bar.
-that you have given it.

-Now, in your chosen XML layout, impliment it as a progress bar, and you're done.